Bandwagon effect: In social networking

 This research used bandwagon effects to examine the comparative impact of two separate bandwagon heuristic indicators (quantitative vs. qualitative) on changes in news readers' attitudes in an online comments section.
-Furthermore, Study 1 demonstrated that qualitative signals had a higher influence on news readers' judgments than quantitative clues.
-Additionally, Study 2 confirmed the results of Study 1 and showed that people's attitudes are influenced by apparent public opinion, offering concrete proof of the influence that digital bandwagons.
+Furthermore, Study 1 demonstrated that qualitative signals had a stronger influence on news readers' judgments than quantitative clues.
+Additionally, Study 2 confirmed the results of Study 1 and showed that people's attitudes are influenced by apparent public opinion, offering concrete proof of the influence of digital bandwagons.

 In fashion

 The bandwagon effect can also affect the way the masses dress and can be responsible for clothing trends.
-People tend to want to dress in a manner that suits the current trend and will be influenced by those who they see often – normally celebrities.
+People tend to want to dress in a manner that suits the current trend and will be influenced by those whom they see often, normally celebrities.
 Such publicised figures will normally act as the catalyst for the style of the current period.
-Once a small group of consumers attempt to emulate a particular celebrity's dress choice more people tend to copy the style due to the pressure or want to fit in and be liked by their peers.
+Once a small group of consumers attempts to emulate a particular celebrity's dress choice more people tend to copy the style due to the pressure or want to fit in and be liked by their peers.